 After two years as a Post-doctoral Research Scholar at Arizona State University, I joined the Department of Educational Foundations, Leadership, and Technology at Auburn University.
 Currently, I am working on projects that explore neoliberal technocratic policies that are reshaping teacher education worldwide.
 David Berliner and I have co-edited a special issue of Education Policy Analysis Archives titled “Navigating the Contested Terrain of Teacher Education Policy and Practice.”
 With the support of American Fellowship from the American Association of University Women, I conducted a research project that examined how intermediary organizations construct and disseminate knowledge for teacher education policies.
 Building on this work, I am conducting a research project on advocacy coalitions in science of reading reforms that have recently swept across the United States.
 This work is supported by the National Academy of Education/Spencer Foundation Post-doctoral Fellowship.

-Across my scholarship and my teaching, I am committed to the issues of social justice, equity, diversity, and decolonial ethics.
-To support my commitments to these issues, I was selected as a 2016 Concha Delgado Gaitan Presidential Fellow by the Council of Anthropology and Education, American Anthropological Association.
+Across my scholarship and my teaching, I pursue the goals of racial, decolonial, and linguistic justice.
+In recognition of these commitments, I was selected as a 2016 Concha Delgado Gaitan Presidential Fellow and received an honorable mention for the Douglas Foley Early Career Award from the Council on Anthropology and Education.

-In my free time, I enjoy reading, taking long walks, swimming, and cooking.
+In my free time, I enjoy reading, hiking, bird-watching, swimming, and cooking.